munificent/game-programming-patterns/book/object-pool.markdown

 ### The curse of fragmentation

-Programming for a game console like the Xbox 360 is closer to embedded programming than conventional PC programming in many ways.
-Like embedded programming, console games must run continuously for a very long time without crashing or leaking memory, and efficient compacting memory managers are rarely available.
+Programming for a game console or mobile device is closer to embedded programming than conventional PC programming in many ways.
+Memory is scarce, users expect games to be rock solid, and efficient compacting memory managers are rarely available.
 In this environment, memory fragmentation is deadly.

 Fragmentation means the free space in our heap is <span name="park">broken</span> into smaller pieces of memory instead of one large